Contact us

 Pros:Cons:

 Edenlab streamlines connectivity to established health exchanges, from CommonWell and Carequality in the US to eHDSI in the EU and various regional networks.
-Major EHR vendors like Epic also operate their HIEs, allowing organizations to join these networks instead of managing direct integrations.
+Major EHR vendors like Epic also operate their HIEs, and for organizations seeking an alternative path, partnering with an EHR development company may provide more control over system architecture and integration strategy.
 Our integration process facilitates, validates, and optimizes collaborative workflows.
 This ensures smooth implementation across diverse healthcare ecosystems.

 Building Your Connected System